-Commercial Mediation: Disputes are stressful, expensive, and time consuming.
-Mediation is a hugely successful way of resolving disputes without going to court.
+Commercial disputes are stressful, expensive, and time consuming.
+Commercial mediation is a hugely successful way of resolving disputes without going to court.
 More than ever before, courts are imposing penalties against parties who refuse to mediate and go to a trial.
 Even if they go on to be successful in court they can still face costs penalties.

 Commercial Mediation can be used to resolve any number of difficult scenarios.